-There are two formal stages of Panel review – Schematic and Design Development.
+There are two formal stages of Panel review: Development Projects and Master Plans.
 These reviews typically coincide with the stages of development that design professionals follow through project design.
 The Panel’s comments must be addressed before a project can move on to the next stage of review.
 The Department of Planning staff is available to assist with any questions or concerns about Panel comments, guidelines, or policy.
 Failure to provide adequate submission material in a timely manner will result in the loss of opportunity to present to the Panel or move to the next level of review.
 In some cases, a work session with Planning Department design staff may be warranted before moving to the next level of UDAAP review.

 The following format for the Panel presentations is recommended to ensure a complete and concise review within the typically allotted 60-minute review period.
 Presentations are currently held virtually in a ‘roundtable’ style with the project team leaders at the table with the UDAAP members in order to encourage meaningful and collegial dialogue and design discussion.
 Special presentations for projects of significant size and scale may be allotted additional time.
 Meetings are open to the public; however, public testimony is not included as it would be with a commission hearing.

 Recommended 60 Minute UDAAP Agenda:

-- Brief introduction of development team and project by the developer or team leader.
+- Brief introduction of development team and project by developer or team leader

 - 5 minutes - Project context presented by team leader